-F. In expending distributions made pursuant to this section, school districts shall give priority to maintenance projects, including payments under contracts for maintenance support services.
-In addition, distributions made pursuant to this section may be expended by school districts for the school district portion of:

-(1) the total project cost for roof repair or replacement required by Section 22-24-4.3 NMSA 1978; or
+F. In expending distributions made pursuant to this section, school districts shall give priority to maintenance projects.
+In addition, distributions made pursuant to this section may be expended by school districts for the school district portion of the total project cost for roof repair or replacement required by Section 22-24-4.3 NMSA 1978.